-Although past results cannot predict future results and facts differ in each case which could produce different results for you, I have settled many medical liens for little to no money, that’s $0.00!
+Although past results cannot predict future results and facts differ in each case which could produce different results for you, we have settled many medical liens for little to no money, that’s $0.00!

-Following are some liens I settled and the amounts settled for:
+Following are some liens we settled and the amounts settled for:

 Below is a copy of a letter showing a medical lien settlement for only $1,600 (5% of the $32,000 hospital lien asserted by GHI).
 I was also able to get another $1,000 of medical coverage for my client to pay the medical lien settlement.
 The result is that I only had to deduct $600 from my client’s motorcycle injury settlement!